 His very sociable personality makes him a dog that can coexist with a cat.
 This agreement will be accentuated especially if the two animals grow together.

-Pay attention all the same to the possibility of aggressive reactions from cats that could injure the dog, especially in the eyes and beak.
+Pay attention all the same to the possibility of aggressive reactions from cats that could injure the dog, especially in the eyes and snout.

 Golden Retriever and dogs